The Democratic Republic of Congo (DRC) is an important copper-producing nation. See how we are working to support the country’s long-term growth.

 We seek to prevent illegal access (by artisanal miners) to our mines in accordance with company policies and procedures on human rights, safety and security operations.
 We have security employees and private security contractors at our mines.
 In accordance with the local laws, the Congolese mine police is present on our concessions, however, we do not direct the mine police.
 We provide with them with human rights induction.

 All our security employees and private security contractors receive training on the application of the Voluntary Principles on Security and Human Rights every year.
-In 2016 we trained 1,362 contractors and 616 employees.
+In 2017, we trained 1,530 contractors and 148 employees, and a further 30 mine police participated in an information session.
+Mutanda also provides regular training to the regional police force.
 Our staff and contractors are prohibited from carrying firearms.
 We also have a range of mechanisms to let local stakeholders communicate concerns.